Founding a Scholarship at La Roche University

 minimum principal balance of at least $25,000), an endowed scholarship fund is permanently

-invested with the College’s endowment.
+invested with the University’s endowment.

 Earnings from the endowed fund will be utilized annually to provide